-Try this Easy Slow Cooker Apple Crisp with Oatmeal when you need a quick and delectable dessert!
+Try this Easy Slow Cooker Apple Crisp with Oatmeal when you need a quick, delectable hands-off dessert recipe!
 Your kitchen will be filled with the most amazing aroma while it’s cooking!
 And the slow cooker does all the work!

 Bill would prefer there was not oatmeal in the topping, but it helps maintain the structure of the topping during the 4 hour cooking time.
 I, on the other hand, love an oat streusel on a crisp.
 Sometimes I win these battles, though my husband would insist I win more than I lose.
 A cook’s prerogative!